Send to a friend

 For example, it is essential to boost scientific capacity in poorer nations because companies want good researchers on the ground to develop their products, he says.
 Science spending would also allow governments to harness agricultural innovation and enable them to plan the right strategies for individual crops, he adds.
-But Deepthi Kolady, an economist at South Dakota State University in the United States, says developing nations should not give up on implementing rigorous IP regimes despite the complexities identified by Spielman.

 After all, they are making a difference in developed countries, Kolady says: a study she coauthored in 2008 directly linked the development of high-yield wheat in the United States to the implementation of legal protection for new plant varieties.

 But to replicate this success, countries need a robust legal system to prevent any violations, says Kolady.
 “IPRs are useless unless you have the means to enforce them.”